arecker/cookbook/recipes/krang.md

 ### Development

+It takes 5-10 days to make a starter from scratch, but all you need is flour and water.
+The smell with get worse, then better.

-1. Add flour and water into a non-air tight jar.
+1. Add flour and water into a non air tight jar [^1].
 Stir, ensuring that all the flour is wet.

 2. Set aside in a warm place.